motorro/CommonStateMachine/README.md

 - Unidirectional data flow
 - Thorough and complete testing of all logic with unit tests

 However (as with any technology) there are some downsides that you come across along with your app growth:

-- Too much of overkill for simple functions like LCE (Load/Content/Error) display
+- Too much overkill for simple functions like LCE (Load/Content/Error) display
 - Too much reducer logic based on if/else of the current data state which plays badly in complex multi-step scenarios.
 - Quite a learning curve to grasp the technology